shettyshrikanth/stories-for-my-little-angels/README.md

   Since the remaining pebble is black, it must be assumed that she had picked the white one.
 And since the money-lender dared not admit his dishonesty, the girl changed what seemed an impossible situation into an extremely advantageous one.

-_**MORAL OF THE STORY**:
+_**MORAL OF THE STORY** <br />
   Most complex problems do have a solution.
 It is only that we don’t attempt to think_

-## Kafka And Little Girl
+## Ravitheja And Little Girl
-Franz Kafka, who never married and had no children, walked through the park in Berlin when he met a girl who was crying because she had lost her favourite doll.
-She and Kafka searched for the doll unsuccessfully.
+Ravitheja, who never married and had no children, walked through the park in Mumbai when he met a girl who was crying because she had lost her favourite doll.
+She and Ravitheja searched for the doll unsuccessfully.

-Kafka told her to meet him there the next day and they would come back to look for her.
-The next day, when they had not yet found the doll, Kafka gave the girl a letter "written" by the doll saying "please don't cry.
+Ravitheja told her to meet him there the next day and they would come back to look for her.
+The next day, when they had not yet found the doll, Ravitheja gave the girl a letter "written" by the doll saying "please don't cry.
 I took a trip to see the world.
 I will write to you about my adventures."

-Thus began a story which continued until the end of Kafka's life.
-During their meetings, Kafka read the letters of the doll carefully written with adventures and conversations that the girl found adorable.
-Finally, Kafka brought back the doll (he bought one) that had returned to Berlin.
+Thus began a story which continued until the end of Ravitheja's life.
+During their meetings, Ravitheja read the letters of the doll carefully written with adventures and conversations that the girl found adorable.
+Finally, Ravitheja brought back the doll (he bought one) that had returned to Mumbai.

-"It doesn't look like my doll at all," said the girl.<br> Kafka handed her another letter in which the doll wrote: "my travels have changed me." the little girl hugged the new doll and brought the doll with her to her happy home.
+"It doesn't look like my doll at all," said the girl.<br> Ravitheja handed her another letter in which the doll wrote: "my travels have changed me." the little girl hugged the new doll and brought the doll with her to her happy home.

-A year later Kafka died.
+A year later Ravitheja died.
 Many years later, the now-adult girl found a letter inside the doll.
-In the tiny letter signed by Kafka it was written: <br />
+In the tiny letter signed by Ravitheja it was written: <br />
 **"_Everything you love will probably be lost, but in the end, love will return in another way._"**